 Having to cope with all the new things you are learning may be challenging at times and this is why I am creating this post.
 In it, you will find lots of practical suggestions for short music composition studies because doing music composition exercises is a way of making sure that you are working on a particular skill while you are following a structured plan for learning and discovering your musical identity.
 The more you work on your skills, the better you will understand and internalize the concepts you are working with and ultimately make them yours!

 In sum, my main goal is to plan your learning.
 As you progress, you will find where your weaknesses and strengths are and hopefully, what you will have to do to continue improving as a composer.
 The exercises are divided by sections so you can know what the main focus is.
-These sections follow a similar structure to the one I used to organize the content of this blog – see Index.

 Also, you will find links in the exercises and these will take you to the relevant posts in case you need to check in with the music theory before your start working on them.